The First Time I Realized I Was Black

 - W.E.B.
 Du Bois, The Souls of Black Folk

 I read Du Bois for the first time when I was a sophomore in high school.
-Ms. Dwyer, who taught African American literature at McNair, spent many lectures unpacking double-consciousness, “the veil,” and what it means to be Black in America.
+My teacher at the time, who taught African American literature, spent many lectures unpacking double-consciousness, “the veil,” and what it means to be black in America.

 This project is a glimpse into a moment that so many people of color experience but never get the chance to vocalize.
 My hope is that it creates room for dialogue and expands, however slightly, your understanding of race and identity.